MCT-master/MCT4024-MCT4025/Workshop9/README.md

 **Workshop Activity**

 1. Test and explore the example on your local machine.
 Use "localhost" or "127.0.0.1" as your client and server IPs.
-2. Test and play around with the example on the Lola network, MCT Wi-Fi, or eduroam in pairs.
+2. Test and play around with the example on a Wi-Fi or wired network in pairs.

-Available ports will depend on the connection you are using.
-However, if both machines are on the Lola network, you can use any port to connect.
-This is also true for localhost connections.

 ## Example 2 - Networked Controlled Metronome